 Treatments for cancer using methods other than surgery, chemotherapy, and radiation are being heavily researched.
 Among such research, using the body’s own immune system to destroy tumors is the one that is most talked about.
 According to a new study, nanoparticles may be able to aid the immune system in its fight against tumors.
 The study conducted experimented on mice, which revealed incredible findings.
 The nanoparticles destroyed the primary tumor cells as well as the distant metastasized tumor cells.
 The results of the study have made the researchers believe that human clinical trials could soon begin.

 Immunotherapy using nanoparticles

-The T cells of the immune system target any foreign bodies or objects that look suspicious, including bacteria, virus and tumor cells.
+The T cells target any foreign bodies or objects that look suspicious, including bacteria, viruses, and tumor cells.
 When T cells identify a potentially harmful foreign body, they initiate an immunological response cascade that calls upon other immune cells to attack the foreign body.
 Unfortunately, the response of the T cells is often disrupted by immune checkpoints to prevent any harmful destruction of healthy cells.
 Tumor cells enhance the expression of these checkpoints and halt the immune response to tumor cells.

 Why has immunotherapy not been used in cancer patients yet?

 Although the theory sounds simple, there are various individual patient factors that affect the treatment.
 Some patients do not respond to the immunotherapy drugs as it has been found to be effective in less than 30% of cancer patients.
 While in some patients, the checkpoint molecules are successfully blocked, but the T cells are too few to attack the tumor cells.
 In some patients, the drug works well to block the checkpoint, the T cells are in surplus number but the tumor cells do not express any antigens on their surface to attract the T cells.